2009 Pittsburgh Steelers season: Week 5: at Detroit Lions

 Following a close victory over the Chargers, the Steelers traveled to Ford Field for a Week 5 interconference duel with the 1–3 Detroit Lions.
-Despite the Lions getting the opening score of the first quarter with a 46-yard field goal from kicker Jason Hanson, Pittsburgh would answer with running back Rashard Mendenhall's 7-yard touchdown run.
+Despite the Lions getting the opening score of the first quarter with a 46-yard field goal from kicker Jason Hanson, Pittsburgh answered with running back Rashard Mendenhall's 7-yard touchdown run.
 Afterwards, Detroit closed out the opening period with Hanson making another 46-yard field goal.
-In the second quarter, the Steelers would deliver a big strike with quarterback Ben Roethlisberger completing a 15-yard touchdown pass to tight end Heath Miller.
+In the second quarter, the Steelers delivered a big strike with quarterback Ben Roethlisberger completing a 15-yard touchdown pass to tight end Heath Miller.
 Even though the Lions came right back with cornerback Williams James returning an interception 38 yards for a touchdown, Pittsburgh effectively replied with Roethlisberger's 17-yard touchdown pass to wide receiver Hines Ward.

-In the third quarter, the Steelers would add onto their lead as Roethlisberger threw to rookie wide receiver Mike Wallace on a 47-yard touchdown pass.
+In the third quarter, the Steelers added on to their lead as Roethlisberger threw to rookie wide receiver Mike Wallace on a 47-yard touchdown pass.
 Detroit tried to rally in the fourth quarter as quarterback Daunte Culpepper found wide receiver Dennis Northcutt on a 25-yard touchdown pass, but Pittsburgh's defense made a crucial stand with three-straight sacks (courtesy of linebacker LaMarr Woodley, cornerback William Gay, and linebacker Lawrence Timmons), followed by cornerback Ike Taylor swatting away the Lions' last hope from a hail-mary pass.

 With the win, the Steelers improved to 3–2.